 “The most important business book to my career’s development has been Good to Great.
 It helped me to really sort out skill from luck, and controllable events from uncontrollable ones, in my business career.

 It’s helped me understand not only how to avoid business mistakes, but also that it’s not always possible to do so.”—Ben Michael, VP of Operations, Michael & Associates

-Instead of having to create elaborate business plans, The Lean Startup enables all businesses to test their vision over time, incorporating feedback into its strategy as needed.
+Instead of having to create elaborate business plans, The Lean Startup, by Eric Ries, enables all businesses to test their vision over time, incorporating feedback into its strategy as needed.

-4. I Can’t Make This Up: Life Lessons, by Kevin Hart
+4. I Can’t Make This Up

 When the odds are stacked against you, what do you do?
 You could close up shop, or you could pick yourself up and become successful.

 “I chose this book because it’s funny, insightful, and inspiring.
 [Kevin Hart] is someone who has achieved incredible success that most people writing books will never even come close to.
 AND because he stays real and hungry to keep creating no matter how big he has gotten.”—Entrepreneur and Podcast Host Joe Pardo

 “The capacity to network and develop contacts is crucial in business and sales.
 Achieving success in business requires effective communication and persuasiveness, which are both taught in this best-selling book.

 Author David Goggins explores the idea that most people – entrepreneurs included – barely scratch the surface of what they are capable of.

 “It’s the kind of story that tells you anything is possible.
 You can take your background and let it haunt you, or you can learn from it and defy the odds just like the author did.”—Isaac Mashman, Author of Personal Branding: A Manifesto on Fame and Influence, and Founder of Mashman Ventures

 In The Hard Thing About Hard Things, author Ben Horowitz shares that the path of an entrepreneur is not only difficult but that you will need to forge your own way as you go because there are no rules.

 This is another book that countless entrepreneurs sent our way in our quest to find the best business books of all time.